appbead/webkit-wiki/Building-QtWebKit-on-Windows.md

 Q: When I use ninja to build QtWebkit I can't find any generated solution or project files for Visual Studio.
 How I can change that?

-A: Both scripts (`build-webkit` and `build-jsc`) accepts optional argument `--no-ninja` which disables `ninja`.
+A: Both scripts (`build-webkit` and `build-jsc`) accepts the optional argument `--no-ninja` which disables `ninja`.
 But be aware, you can't mix MSVC build and ninja.
 They are not compatible.
 You must use different build directory (or just delete CMake cache).